nhdu79/pddl-horndl/README.md

 ## The Benchmark folder:
 * We keep the original .pddl files (domain + problem) from the work of Borgwardt et al. intact in their corresponding subfolders e.g. `benchmarks/robot`
-* All of the outputs of our pipeline are stationed in `benchmarks/outputs/`
+* All of the outputs of our pipeline are stored in `benchmarks/outputs/`

 ## Mapping from Benchmark names in paper to folder names: